aws-samples/aws-hpc-recipes/recipes/pcs/hpc_ready_ami/README.md

 This will create an [ImageBuilder image](https://console.aws.amazon.com/imagebuilder/home#/images) named **pcs_ami-rocky-9-arm64-aws**, which will in turn build an AMI named **pcs_ami-rocky-9-arm64-aws <TIMESTAMP>**.

 **Notes:**
 1. The example template is restricted to `us-east-2` because the AMI IDs are hard-coded.
-This isn't mandatory, but you'll have to look them up and change them to use it in other regions.
+To change regions, look them up and change them as needed in the template.
 2. Uncomment and add AWS IDs to `LaunchPermissionConfiguration` in the template to share the AMI with additional accounts once it is built.

 ### HashiCorp Packer resources